mhdrofiq/react-tutorial-project-2/README.md

 # React tutorial project 2 results

-This is the result of completing an assignment from a tutorial by freeCodeCamp.org on youtube.
+This is the result of completing a solo assignment from a tutorial by freeCodeCamp.org on youtube.
 [Link to video](https://www.youtube.com/watch?v=bMknfKXIFA8&t=12s&ab_channel=freeCodeCamp.org)

 This is a static webpage made using ReactJs.
 The purpose of this was to apply what was learnt from project 1 of the tutorial and use it to build something similar from scratch.